Impressive thrill rides and family-friendly kiddie rides, Crabtree amusements deliver the classic fair carnival experience.

 Stick Horse Rodeo

 This rodeo has been miniaturized for young kids, instead of riding horses they ride stick horses.
 The rodeo consists of 6 events; barrels, poles, flags, horseshoe toss, roping and the bull bag.
-All ages are welcome to participate with the only limitation being the bull bag the kids must be 30 pounds or less.
+All ages are welcome to participate with the only limitation is kids must be 30 pounds or less to ride the bull bag.
 Each participant will receive a bandana, contestant number and a ribbon.
-The 2014 and 2015 Douglas County Fair and Rodeo Royalty will be helping the kids with the events and will also be available for autographs.
+The 20 17 and 2018 Douglas County Fair and Rodeo Royalty will be helping the kids with the events and will also be available for autographs.
+No pre-registration required.
 This special rodeo for little buckaroos is included in General Grounds Admission.

 Performance Draft Horse Show